TugaAhmed/TugaAhmed.github.io/_pages/about.md

   - /about.html
 ---

 Tuga Yousif is a Sudanese Software Engineer with a strong passion for computational neuroscience and AI.
 Her research interests lie at the intersection of machine learning and neuroscience.
+Currently, she is pursuing her master’s degree in Computer Engineering at [Ankara Yıldırım Beyazıt University](https://aybu.edu.tr/BilgisayarMuh/en) in Turkey.
+For her thesis, she is working on assessing cognitive load in virtual reality (VR) cognitive training games using machine learning, under the supervision of [Prof. Abdullah Bulbul](https://avesis.aybu.edu.tr/abulbul).

-After earning her bachelor’s degree in Software Engineering, she worked in the software development industry for over five years as a Python/ERP developer.
-Currently, she is pursuing her master’s degree in Computer Engineering.
+Tuga earned her bachelor’s degree in Software Engineering at [Al-Neelain University](https://www.neelain.edu.sd/college/Computer) in Sudan, then she worked in the software development industry for over five years as a Python/ERP developer.
+Tuga is passionate about advancing computational neuroscience in Africa, believing in its significant growth potential.
+She aims to inspire more African researchers and contribute to global developments in the field